Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow. With AML, the bone marrow makes abnormal blood cells including:

 - Remission induction therapy—to kill leukemia cells

-- Consolidation—additional chemotherapy to kill any remaining leukemia cells that could grow and cause a relapse
+- Consolidation—to kill any remaining leukemia cells that could grow and cause a relapse

 Treatment may include: